 Inflation can impose a real cost on society in terms of the efficiency with which the exchange mechanism works, by distorting the incentives to save, invest, and work, and by providing incorrect signals that needlessly alter production and work effort.
 Because of this, policymakers should be concerned with the ongoing rate of inflation and any tendency for it to accelerate.
 An additional reason for concern arises because efforts to reduce the rate of inflation have often been associated with economic downturns.
-It should not be forgotten that the double-digit inflation of the early 1980s was reduced only through an economic downturn during which the unemployment rate rose to its highest level since the depression of the 1930s.
-It is argued that the tendency for the inflation rate to accelerate in the late 1980s was a major reason why the Federal Reserve tightened monetary policy, which was an important factor causing the recession of 1990-91.
+It should not be forgotten that the double- digit inflation of the early 1980s was reduced only through an economic downturn during which the unemployment rate rose to its highest level since the depression of the 1930s.
+It is argued that the tendency for the inflation rate to accelerate in the late 1980s was a major reason why the Federal Reserve tightened monetary policy, which was an important factor causing the recession of 1990-1991.
 Inflationary developments subsequent to that recession have been encouraging.
 The inflation rate has shown either no or only a modest tendency to rise as unemployment came down.
-Using various measures, the inflation rate for the period 1993-2000 was low by standards of the preceding decade.
-Much of the upward pressure on prices during 1999-2000 has come from energy prices.
-Likewise, the decline in the inflation rate during 2001 is due to a large fall in energy prices.
-We are now seeing the best inflation performance by the U.S. economy since the 1960s.
+Using various measures, the inflation rate for the period of 1993-2000 was low by standards of the preceding decade.
+Much of the upward pressure on prices during 1999-2000, 2002, 2004, 2005, 2006, 2007, and the first half of 2008 has come from energy prices.
+Likewise, the decline in the inflation rate during 2001 and 2003 was due to a large fall in energy prices.
+Over the period from the mid-1990 until 2005, the inflation performance by the U.S. economy was the best since the 1960s.
+Nevertheless, the acceleration in energy prices during 2007 and the first half of 2008 is expected to have at least a short run effect on other prices because energy is an important input cost in determining those prices.
+In addition, food price increases over the period 2007-2008:1H have been especially sharp.
+During the first half of 2008, they rose at an annual rate of 6.4%.